FPIU/FPIU/README.md

 Here are some ideas to get you started:
 -->
-I am a 16 y.o nonbinary who's goal is to learn java development to make their own server in the future.
+I am a 16 y.o nonbinary who's goal is to learn java development to become extra epic.

 A little more about me: